 - The reason for the segregation is to prevent crossing of inbound and outbound inventory.

 - However, assuming that there are limited number of dock doors, operations will then have to ensure the scheduling of the inbound and outbound trucks do not coincide.

 - In spacious warehouses, pallet racking rows typically are long.
 They can span from 50 meters to 70 meters.

-- A good practice is to design cross aisles (or underpass) for MHE to cross from one aisle to the adjacent one.
+- A good warehouse design practice will incorporate cross aisles (or underpass) for MHE to cross from one aisle to the adjacent one.

 - Pickers do not need to travel from one aisle all the way to the end of the row before going into the next aisle.

 - Also, some countries do have fire regulations warehouses need to adhere to.

 - Any point in the warehouses need to be within a specific distance away from the emergency exit.